Accumulator (cryptography): Applications

 The concept has received renewed interest due to the Zerocoin add on to bitcoin, which employs cryptographic accumulators to eliminate trackable linkage in the bitcoin blockchain, which would make transactions anonymous and more private.
 More concretely, to mint (create) a Zerocoin, one publishes a coin and a cryptographic commitment to a serial number with a secret random value (which all users will accept as long as it is correctly formatted); to spend (reclaim) a Zerocoin, one publishes the Zerocoin's serial number along with a non-interactive zero-knowledge proof that they know of some published commitment that relates to the claimed serial number, then claims the coin (which all users will accept as long as the NIZKP is valid and the serial number has not appeared before).
-Since the initial proposal of Zerocoin, it has been succeeded by the Zerocash protocol and is currently being developed into Zcash, a fully-fledged digital currency.
+Since the initial proposal of Zerocoin, it has been succeeded by the Zerocash protocol and is currently being developed into Zcash, a digital currency based on Bitcoin's codebase.